From Aspirin To Acid Trip

 The second time I got a headache,

-why I was still having migraines,
+why I was still experiencing migraines,

-I became annoyed
+I became annoyed,

 and I took something stronger.